5 top tips for new bicycle commuters

 1) Run daytime lights –

 It may well be light, you think drivers can obviously see you.
-They don’t always.
+They don’t always, often sadly they don’t bother looking.
 Take that from me, I was hit by a car that ‘did not see me‘ even though I was running a 3000 lumen light on strobe.
 Get a set of decent front and rear lights and run them in the day.
 It may or may not help you but better safe than sorry.
 I rate the Alpkit Tau rear lights, it’s USB rechargeable, bright, has a decent runtime, also it’s cheap so you can get a couple to run on rotation without breaking the bank.
 If you are commuting in the winter a decent front light is a must, otherwise a simple blinker tends to do the trick.

 2) Take the lane –